th-nuernberg/meteor-scatter/README.md

 ## Meteor Detection

-See other README file in seperate folder `meteor_detection_scripts/`
+See other README file and subset in seperate folder `meteor_detection_scripts/`

 ## Flask Server